NAB and Microsoft design AI ATM

 “If that’s not possible – could be regulatory, application workload-specific reasons – we consider alternatives,” he said.

 The second pillar of the strategy is to use APIs and streamline operations by taking a consistent approach to building code, deploying code to production and managing applications.
-The third pillar, Misnik says, involves maximising the use of the bank’s operational data and applying modern tools and machine learning algorithms to it which enables engineering teams to run in a true DevOps way.
+The third pillar, Misnik said, involves maximising the use of the bank’s operational data and applying modern tools and machine learning algorithms to it, which enables engineering teams to run in a true DevOps way.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.